algoafrofutures/algoafrofutures.github.io/content/faq/index.md

 Applications are welcome from anyone based anywhere in the UK.
 We only ask that you are able to attend each workshop in person and perform at the showcase event in person.

 ## Can I take part remotely/online?
-We ask that you are able to attend each workshop in person and perform at the showcase event in person, and so therefore remote/online participation is not possible.
+We ask that you are able to attend each workshop in person and perform at the showcase event in person, therefore remote/online participation is not possible.

 A unique aspect of the programme is the opportunity to learn together in a collaborative environemnt and form connections with the other participants.
 Based on our experience this works best when all participants are in the same space.